-Talk to any indie musician in the New Zealand over the past decade and you’re likely to find they’ve had some involvement with Ian Jorgensen (otherwise known as Blink), whether it’s playing one of his A Low Hum tours, appearing at his Camp/Campus A Low Hum festival, or playing at his Wellington bar, Puppies.
+Talk to any indie musician in New Zealand over the past decade and you’re likely to find they’ve had some involvement with Ian Jorgensen (otherwise known as Blink), whether it’s playing one of his A Low Hum tours, appearing at his Camp/Campus A Low Hum festival, or playing at his Wellington bar, Puppies.
 Or maybe they were just in the audience at one of these shows or read some of his writing on his DIY approaches to touring and putting on shows.
-Either way, Jorgensen has been inspirational figure for many and the motivating force behind hundreds of incredible live performances.
+Either way, Jorgensen has been an inspirational figure for many and the motivating force behind hundreds of incredible live performances.

 Ian Jorgensen’s involvement in the local music scene came first through his photography.